-A week ago I had coffee with a dear friend.
-Nothing pumpkin was yet available so we sweetened our coffee with mocha and the chemistry of our always instant connection.
-She’s a mid 30s mom of one, hoping for baby deux soon, and bursting with questions about parenting, marriage, and career.
+Recently I had coffee with a dear friend, Carrie.
+Nothing pumpkin was yet available, so we sweetened our coffee with mocha and the chemistry of our always-instant connection.
+She’s a mid-30s mom of one, hoping for baby deux soon, and bursting with questions about parenting, marriage, and career.
 We feed each other’s souls.
-She, giving me affirmation that I have a few things to say of value, and I giving her affirmation that she’s not ruining her child!
+She gives me affirmation that I have a few things to say of value, and I give her affirmation that she’s not ruining her child!
 We also revisited the topic of finding value in the thankless, mundane, unseen season of motherhood.

 I know I don’t have the answers.
 But I do know Someone who does.
 He knows all questions before we ask and He has answers for each one of us.

 He even knows about YOLO (you only live one life).
 I think the Bible speaks about it.
-This acronym is true and has been true since the Garden.
+This acronym has been true since the Garden.
 And it’s adding fuel to another fear, FOMO (fear of missing out).
 I sense mild panic in the millennial generation.

-For women who make a claim to godliness (I Timothy 2:10), and you have made that claim if you have been bought with a price (I Corinthians 6:20), if you have been chosen and adopted by God (Ephesians 1:4), if you have a seat at His table (Ephesians 2:6), you are above all else His daughter.
+For women who make a claim to godliness (1 Timothy 2:10) … and you have made that claim if you have been bought with a price (1 Corinthians 6:20) … if you have been chosen and adopted by God (Ephesians 1:4), if you have a seat at His table (Ephesians 2:6), you are above all else His daughter.
 He is your Master, your Lord.
 His plan for your life is the one to discover and follow.
 Not your own or what everyone else is doing.

 Importantly for this conversation is the truth that God deals with us as unique individuals.
 Though His redemption plan is for millions, He sees us as a Father sees His children, each one of a kind.
-“For we are His workmanship, created in Christ Jesus for good works which He prepared beforehand that we should walk in them” (Ephesians 2:10).
+Ephesians 2:10 tells us, “For we are His workmanship, created in Christ Jesus for good works which He prepared beforehand that we should walk in them.”
 Every woman is created uniquely with a one of a kind blend of gifts, talents, needs, and callings.
 God’s stated desire is for us to use what He has given in the works He has planned.
 He is Lord.
 We are not.

 As Carrie and I sipped our needed afternoon fuel boost, I told her I think her generation has harder choices than mine.
 Here’s why.

-Most Christian women who could afford financially to stay home full time with their kids did so in the 70s, 80s, and 90s.
+In the 1970s, 80s and into the 90s, most Christian women who could afford financially to stay home full-time with their kids did so.
 There was comfort in knowing we weren’t alone, even if we never saw each other.
 The culture, however, was shifting.
-The pressure to have a full-time job, a career, and to become equal with men in the world of work was swiftly gaining momentum.
+The pressure to have a full-time job, a career, and to become equal with men in the world of work, was swiftly gaining momentum.
 We all felt it.
 Today, I told Carrie, the change is here to stay.